What is happening in Ethiopia?

 One of the most notable armed conflicts has been in Tigray, where 9 million people are now in need of humanitarian assistance and 3.6 million people have been displaced.
 Although a ceasefire has now been agreed, the needs are still great.

-In addition to the conflict, the Horn of Africa has experienced four below-average rain seasons.
+In addition to the conflict, the Horn of Africa has experienced five below-average rain seasons.
 People are struggling to meet their basic food and water needs, and are taking drastic action to survive.
-So far over 368,000 people have left their homes because of the drought.
+So far 560,000 people have left their homes because of the drought.

 Rising food prices are making the situation worse.
 Below average harvests and rising international prices, partly caused by the Ukraine conflict, have caused the cost of a food basket to increase by 66%.